Matupi Township: Wards

 There are four wards in Matupi: Ngala Ward, Longvan ward, Khoboi ward, and Cangbong ward.
 Among these wards Ngala, Longvan and Khoboi ward are the major places where the following clans reside: Hmanrhing, Laithang, Longla, Oitoe, Rhalawk, Rhinguet, Sampok, Takluem, Taknan, Thanghul, Thangkhoeng, Thintuep, Tlungma, Tuimuk and Zungpoeih These fourteen clans are called Batu.
 They speak the same language, Batu or Batupuei.

 Demographics and culture

 The demographics of Matupi township are very diverse, with many different Chin tribes residing in the area.
 In the Matupi township, there are 6 major tribes namely Matu, Dai, Zotung, Lautuv, Khumi and Mara (Hlaipao, Tlosai, Hawthai etc.).
-All these major tribes in the Matu township have their own unique culture and language, which is common in Chin State.
+All these major tribes in the Matupi township have their own unique culture and language, which is common in Chin State.
 However, all these tribes also speak the Matupi language ("Batu") dialect, which is used as a lingua franca.
 According to the 2009 local census, the total population of Matupi township was 50,580 and 6,630 houses in Matupi township.